-You can use a variety of methods to connect to an instance, including VNC and third-party client tools.
-Select a method to connect to your instance based on the operating system of your instance, the operating system of your local machine, and the operations that you want to perform.
+You can use a variety of methods to connect to an Elastic Compute Service (ECS) instance,such as Virtual Network Computing (VNC) and third-party client tools.
+Choose a method to connect to your instance based on the operating system of your instance, the operating system of your device, and the operations that you want to perform.

 |Operating system of your instance||Operating system of your device||Connection method|